History of Saturday Night's Main Event in Timeline

 1991: NBC Drops Saturday Night's Main Event

-In 1991, NBC dropped Saturday Night's Main Event due to falling ratings during the 1990s.
+In 1991, NBC dropped Saturday Night's Main Event due to falling ratings.

 January 27, 1992: Saturday Night's Main Event XXX

-On February 8, 1992, Saturday Night's Main Event aired on Fox.
+On February 8, 1992, Saturday Night's Main Event was shown on Fox.

-In February 1992, a different opening theme song was used for the episode of Saturday Night's Main Event that aired on Fox.
+In February 1992, a different opening theme song was used for Saturday Night's Main Event episode.

 October 27, 1992: Saturday Night's Main Event XXXI

-On October 27, 1992, Saturday Night's Main Event XXXI took place in Terre Haute, Indiana.
-It was the last Saturday Night's Main Event episode to air on FOX until the show's return in 2006.
+On October 27, 1992, Saturday Night's Main Event XXXI was held in Terre Haute, Indiana.
+It was the second and final Saturday Night's Main Event to air on FOX until the series returned in 2006.

 On November 14, 1992, the final Saturday Night's Main Event of the original run was broadcast on Fox.

-In 1992, the WWF moved Saturday Night's Main Event to Fox, which aired two editions before the show was discontinued on the network.
+In 1992, Saturday Night's Main Event moved to Fox, airing two editions before being discontinued.

-1992: Best of Saturday Night's Main Event (Collector's Edition) Release
+1992: Release of Best of Saturday Night's Main Event

-In 1992, the WWF released "Best of Saturday Night's Main Event (Collector's Edition)" through Columbia House, comprising five matches from 1988 to 1990.
+In 1992, the WWF released "Best of Saturday Night's Main Event (Collector's Edition)" through Columbia House.

 2005: Raw Returns to USA Network

-In 2005, WWE's flagship show, Raw, returned to the USA Network, setting the stage for the revival of Saturday Night's Main Event.
+In 2005, WWE's flagship show, Raw, returned to the USA Network.

 March 18, 2006: Return to NBC

-On March 18, 2006, Saturday Night's Main Event returned to NBC in a prime-time slot; the first episode aired on a 1-hour time delay, and the second episode aired live.
+On March 18, 2006, Saturday Night's Main Event returned to NBC in a prime-time slot.
+The first episode aired on a 1-hour time delay, the second episode aired live, with the three remaining episodes airing at a later date.

 July 15, 2006: Saturday Night's Main Event XXXIII

 On July 15, 2006, Saturday Night's Main Event XXXIII took place in Dallas, Texas.
-It was the first series to feature the ECW brand since its relaunch in June 2006.
+This event marked the first series to feature the ECW brand.

 May 28, 2007: Saturday Night's Main Event XXXIV

-On May 28, 2007, Saturday Night's Main Event XXXIV took place in Toronto, Ontario, Canada.
+On May 28, 2007, Saturday Night's Main Event XXXIV was held in Toronto, Ontario, Canada.

 August 13, 2007: Saturday Night's Main Event XXXV